-WIRELESS DUAL-BAND ACCESS POINT (SMT-R2000) (See Figure 2-20)
+WIRELESS LAN ACCESS POINT (SMT-R2000) (See Figure 2-21)

-The wireless access point (SMT-R2000) provides wireless coverage to the building.
+The wireless access point (SMT-R2000) provides wireless coverage throughout a building and surrounding areas.
 It supports IEEE 802.11a/b/g WLAN standard for both voice and data.
 It gives priority to voice packets.
 The quality of the service for voice is always guaranty.